TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_range.md

 #### Unbounded ranges

 Either, or both of, the lower bound and the upper bound of a range value can be set to express the semantics "unbounded".
 The [PostgreSQL documentation](https://www.postgresql.org/docs/11/rangetypes.html#RANGETYPES-INFINITE) uses "unbounded" and "infinite" interchangeably to denote such a range.
-Yugabyte recommends always using the term "unbounded" and avoiding the term "infinite".
+ZNbase recommends always using the term "unbounded" and avoiding the term "infinite".
 The reason for this is explained later in this section.

 - When a range value is defined using a literal, an unbounded lower or upper bound is specified as unbounded simply by omitting the value, like this: